Nesstark/ButWorseProject/README.md

 ## Overview
 This game is part of a course called "Pi3D" (Programming of Interactive 3D Worlds).
 The Unity project is based on the idea of making a "ButWorse" game.
 We were tasked with recreating a game that we knew and liked.
 This could have been anything we wanted, and I bounced ideas around for months before settling on this project.
 The game I chose to recreate was **Call of Duty: Black Ops Zombies**, where the player needs to survive rounds that increase in difficulty as more and more zombies are spawned each round.
 There isn't really an end goal; it's just about surviving as many rounds as possible.

 For my game, I also wanted to implement some "Zombies" who chase after the player.
 This was accomplished with a NavMesh and some chasing mechanics within the Unity engine.
 The player can sprint, crouch, jump, aim, and shoot as many times as they want.
 The game increments the number of zombies by 2 for each round the player survives.
+This is something that will show up on a UI, that also shows the player, how many bullets they have left, how much life they have left, the round they are on and also how many zombies that are left on the map.

 ### Game mechanics:
 - **Player** – Controlled with WASD.
 The player can crouch using left-ctrl, sprint using left shift, look around with the mouse, and shoot with "Fire1" (the left mouse button).